GRU-M4573r/chatbottest-com/Personality.md

 **Instructions**

-Try forcing an akward situation.
-It might be showing persistent frustration during a flow process or using some unpolite words.
+Try forcing an awkward situation.
+It might be showing persistent frustration during a flow or using some unpolite words.

 **Questions**